Tuesday, April 14, 2026

 "I don't think it's funny at all," says Sally, "we're being deceived, lied to, facts are distorted, and many are ignored."

 "Yeah, I know.
-But look at it this way, we are adventuring beings," says Sal.
-"We like the unusual, the absurd, the outrageous.
-The blow-hard gets attention."
+But look at it this way," says Sid, "we're adventuring beings.
+We like the unusual, the absurd, the outrageous.
+The blowhard gets attention."

-Ollie laughed.
-"Ain't that the truth."
+"Ain't that the truth," says Ollie.

 Hey, we found a truth," says Twinkie.